ckb-ecofund/offckb/README.md

 update built-in scripts:

-update submodule inside `docker` and then run
+update submodule inside `ckb` and then run
 ```sh
 make all
 ```